apache/cordova-docs/STYLESHEET.md

 ## Usage

-* "User" may refer to the end user, not to the application's developer.
+* "User" may refer to the end user, not to an application's "developer."
 Refer to plural "users" as "they" to avoid singular he/she pronoun problems.
 Also avoid "his" and "her".
   <!--RE\bs?he\b--> <!--RE\b(his|her)\b-->